Skip to main content

 note

-These settings are necessary to differentiate the operation of tasks with different proxy checkers; you can skip this section if you need to use all available proxies in all tasks
+These settings are necessary to differentiate task operations with various proxy checkers; you can skip this section if you need to use all available proxies in all tasks.

-Go to the Settings -> menu, then , select the desired preset or create a new one (button Add new).
+Go to the Settings -> Threads settings menu, select the desired preset or create a new one (Add new button).

 Choosing a proxy checker for a task